 - Both are synonymous with their core focus products and background

-- One comes from a open systems focus working to establish itself in the enterprise
+- One comes from an open systems focus working to prove itself in the enterprise

 - One comes from the enterprise establishing itself in SOHO, SMB and other spaces

 - Both have many solutions, some would say long in the tooth, others would say revolutionary

 - Both are growing via organic growth as well as acquisition and partnering